 Your Property Tax Will Likely Go Up

 Many retirees live on fixed incomes and plan on having relatively static expenses.
-Although most costs tend to slowly rise over time due to the effects of inflation, some of these can be offset with annual cost-of-living adjustments from Social Security payouts or from investment returns.
-Retirees can also trim their expenses by purchasing less-expensive items or generic brand names.
+Although most costs tend to rise slowly over time due to the effects of inflation, some of these can be offset with annual cost-of-living adjustments from Social Security payouts or investment returns.
+Retirees can also trim expenses by purchasing less-expensive items or generic brand names.
 But if you own your home, one expense you’ll have little control over is rising property taxes.
 For those already retired, the skyrocketing home prices over the past few years have left some homeowners with large jumps in their assessed values and property taxes.
 While some will say this is a good problem to have, for a retiree not interested in selling their home, it just amounts to another rising expense that acts as a drain on their cash flow.

 The Capital Gains in Your Retirement Accounts Will Be Taxed as Ordinary Income

 If you’re an investor, you likely understand that long-term capital gains, or those held for longer than one year, enjoy beneficial tax treatment in the form of lower tax rates.
-Whereas ordinary income, like wages or interest, are taxed at your marginal tax rate, most long-term capital gains only face a 15-20% tax — or even 0%, depending on your income.
-But even if all of the gains in your 401(k) or IRA are from long-term holdings, you’ll still have to pay ordinary income tax on all of your distributions from these types of plans.
+Whereas ordinary income, like wages or interest, is taxed at your marginal tax rate, most long-term capital gains only face a 15-20% tax — or even 0%, depending on your income.
+But even if all of the gains in your 401(k) or IRA are from long-term holdings, you’ll still have to pay ordinary income tax on your distributions from these types of plans.